kwek20/Test/tutorials/1-hello-world.md

 ## 1-hello-world.js

 This "hello world" example teaches how to get started by finding an IOTA Node.
-An IOTA Node runs the [IOTA Reference Implementation (IRI)](#) software.
-It contains one view of IOTA's distributed ledger, called the Tangle.
+An IOTA Node contains one view of IOTA's distributed ledger, called the Tangle.

 ![Graphic of a distributed ledger](dl.png)